zhouwg/kantv/README.md

 ### Highlight

-As far as I know, probably be the first <a href="https://github.com/zhouwg/ggml-hexagon/discussions/18"> open-source ggml-hexagon backend for llama.cpp on Qualcomm's Hexagon NPU equipped phone</a>
+As far as I know, probably be <a href="https://github.com/zhouwg/ggml-hexagon/discussions/18"> the first open-source implementation of ggml-hexagon backend in llama.cpp community </a> for Android phone equipped with Qualcomm's high-end Hexagon NPU(such as Snapdragon 8Gen3/Snapdragon 8Elite).

 ### Software architecture of KanTV Android